postmanlabs/labs-docs/src/pages/docs/monitoring-your-api/setting-up-monitor.md

 Data files are limited to 1 MB in size and can be in CSV or JSON format.
 Use the following structure for your data files:

 * **CSV** - The first row of the file must contain the variable names, one variable per column.
 Each additional row is considered a data row, with values for each variable.
-Make sure all rows have the same number of columns as the first row.
+Make sure all rows have the same number of columns and use a UNIX format line ending.
 Postman will iterate through the data rows, running the monitored collection once for each data row in the file.

-    > The line endings of the CSV file must be in UNIX format.

 * **JSON** - The file must be formatted as an array of key-value pairs.
 The key corresponds to a variable name, and the value will be used for that variable when running the monitored collection.

 To upload a data file, use the **Select File** button to locate and open your CSV or JSON file.
 Postman will use the data file when running your monitor.

+> **How do I use data variables in requests and scripts?** In requests (URLs, parameters, headers, authorization, and body), use double curly braces around your variable name, for example: `{{variable}}`.
+In pre-request scripts and test scripts, use `pm.iterationData` to access and manipulate variables.
+Learn more about [using variables](/docs/sending-requests/variables/#using-variables) and [using pm.iterationData methods](/docs/writing-scripts/script-references/postman-sandbox-api-reference/#using-data-variables-in-scripts).

 ### Scheduling monitors